Dick Moss, the lawyer who won free agency for baseball players, dies at age 93

 When Messersmith and McNally played seasons without contracts, the union filed grievances and Moss argued the cases before Seitz on Nov.
 21 and 24 and Dec.
 1, 1975.
 Seitz issued his decision on Dec.
 23, ruling “there is no contractual bond between these players and the Los Angeles and the Montreal clubs, respectively.
 Absent such a contract, their clubs had no right or power … to reserve their services for their exclusive use for any period beyond the ‘renewal year’ in the contracts which these players had heretofore signed.”

-Seitz’s decision was upheld by U.S. District Judge John W. Oliver in Kansas City, Missouri, and the 8th U.S. Circuit Court of Appeals.
+Seitz’s decision was upheld by U.S. District Judge John W. Oliver in Kansas City, Missouri, and the 8th U.S. Circuit Court of Appeals. where Moss conducted the oral argument on the union’s behalf.
 Free agency rules were agreed to in the labor contract of July 1976, and the first free-agent class to gain riches included future Hall of Famers Reggie Jackson and Rollie Fingers.

+Miller educated players on how to achieve their goals and Moss developed the legal tactics.

+“Working in tandem was exactly what built the solid foundation,” said former pitcher Steve Rogers, a Moss client and longtime union official.
+“None of what is happening today exists without the solid foundation.”

 Moss quit the union in July 1977 to become an agent, and his clients included future Hall of Famers Nolan Ryan, Jack Morris and Gary Carter.
 He negotiated Ryan’s deal for the first $1 million annual salary in 1979 and argued the case that got Fernando Valenzuela the first $1 million salary in arbitration in 1982.